 In order to use IPVanish or OpenVPN on a physical router, you’ll need to install custom firmware.
 The process it pretty easy, and if your router is compatible with either DD-WRT or Tomato firmware, this is the most reliable way to run Chromecast over VPN.
 Both Tomato and DD-WRT are free to download and use.

-My personal opinion is that Tomato offers a few more features, but DD-WRT is compatible with many more routers, including older models and some with extremely cheap chipsets.
-For that reason, I’ve chosen to walk you through a DD-WRT installation, but the process with Tomato is similar.
+Tomato offers a few more features, but DD-WRT is compatible with many more routers, including older models and some with extremely cheap chipsets.
+For that reason, we’re walking you through a DD-WRT installation, but the process with Tomato is similar.

 Start by clicking here to see if your router is compatible with DD-WRT’s custom firmware.
 If it’s not, skip to the next step and use Windows to install a virtual router.